 For level 3 applicants MUST be at least 17 years old on 31st August due to legislation covering the X-ray equipment used as part of the course.

-Candidates must possess a minimum of five GCSEs at grades A* to C, including maths, English and science.
-Alternatively, they could progress with an overall distinction grade in the level 2 veterinary care programme including successfully passing level 2 functional skills in maths and English.
+Candidates must possess a minimum of five GCSEs at grades 4-9, including maths, English and science.
+Alternatively, they could progress with an overall distinction grade in the level 2 veterinary care programme including successfully passing GCSE maths and English.
 In addition, students must also have at least six weeks work experience within a veterinary practice prior to commencing the course.

 For the level 3 programme applicants MUST have secured employment or a voluntary placement in a RCVS approved practice.
 The voluntary placement could also be adapted to run as an apprenticeship.
 Students study at college and take part in a block release placement scheme.
 These placements run five days a week, and blocks vary from 3 to 9 weeks throughout the two academic years of the programme.